Statistical inference for spatial statistics defined in the Fourier domain: A studentized -statistic

 The above method cannot be used to prove (ii) since $a/\lambda\rightarrow \infty$, this leads to bounds which may not converge.
-Therefore, as discussed in Section \ref{sec:uniform} we consider an alternative approach.
-We first prove (\ref{eq:Qaii}).
-We expand $Q_{a,\lambda}(g;\rb)$ as a quadratic form to give
+Therefore, as discussed in Section \ref{sec:3mean} we consider an alternative approach.
+To do this we expand $\widetilde{Q}_{a,\lambda}(g;\rb)$ as a quadratic form to give

 Taking expectations gives